Starting out a new website?

-You can also contact the CNR IT staff for help with the technical implementation and setup for your site.
-We can help you understand how the technical implementation will work with our existing systems and site policies.
-We can also help you understand what your finished site should include.
+You can also contact the CNR IT staff for help with questions about the implementation and setup for your site.
+We can help you find resources and where to find information about existing systems and site policies.

 For example, every NCSU site must:

 - Meet federal guidelines set out by Section 508 of the Rehabilitation Act

 - Not use HTML tables for design elements or layout (tables must contain tabular data only)

 NOTE: You can validate your site by going to the W3C Validator and entering your site URL